Development & Marketing Officer

 The AFS team will be on site and ready to welcome families into a judgment-free and accommodating environment, complete with:

 - Trained Autism Support Specialists who will be available to help facilitate activities and assist families during the Museum visit and brunch

 - An array of visual supports and fidget tools

 - A Calming Corner & Activity Area, stocked with a variety of tools for anyone needing a break

-- A downloadable social narrative designed exclusively for events which will be available soon.
+- A downloadable social narrative designed exclusively for this event.